Skip to content

 Key Influences on the Development of Minimalism

-Many things helped shape minimalism in art:
+Many factors shaped the development of minimalism in art:

 3. De Stijl: A Dutch movement that used simple shapes and colors.